1j01/jspaint/CONTRIBUTING.md

 - The project uses [jQuery](https://jquery.com/), and a convention of prefixing variables that hold jQuery objects with `$`
 	- There are also some weird pseudo-classes like `$ColorBox` which extend and return jQuery objects.
 I don't recommend this pattern for new code.
 - Menu code and windowing code lives in the [os-gui](https://github.com/1j01/os-gui) project.
-	- It can be synced (one-way) by running `npm i os-gui@latest && npm run sync-os-gui`
+	- It can be synced (one-way) by running `npm i os-gui@latest --save-exact && npm run sync-os-gui`
-	- To develop os-gui in the context of jspaint, you can run `npm link` in a clone of os-gui, then run `npm link os-gui` in jspaint and then `npm run sync-os-gui` after making any changes in os-gui.
+	- To develop os-gui in the context of jspaint, you can run `npm link` in a clone of os-gui, then run `npm link os-gui && npm run sync-os-gui` in jspaint after making any changes in os-gui.
 	- (Maybe I should version this using git-subrepo?)
 	- Some window behavior specific to jspaint is in `$ToolWindow.js` and `$Component.js`
 - `image-manipulation.js` should contain just rendering related code, and ideally no dialogs except maybe some error messages.